deekshitha23174/deeks/README.md

 # deeks
 hello world
-i have dicided something that i have never to forot
+i have decided something that i have never to forot